 - 1% cash back on all other purchases.

-Those are some generous categories and are better than other cash back cards since they don’t normally offer any bonus categories.
-The ability to earn 4% back on gas purchases anywhere, including Costco gas, which is normally not included in gas bonus categories for other cards, AND is usually cheaper than other gas stations, is a huge bonus.
+Those are some generous categories and are better than other cashback cards since they don’t normally offer any bonus categories.
+The ability to earn 4% back on gas purchases anywhere, including Costco gas, which is normally not included in gas bonus categories for other cards, AND is usually cheaper than other gas stations, puts it towards the top of the list of cards to use for gas purchases.
 Earning 3% back on restaurant and travel is the same bonus as the 3x points with the Sapphire Reserve for the same categories.
 Now, people will argue that Ultimate Rewards are worth more than 1 cent each but the Sapphire Reserve costs $450 a year while the Costco Anywhere Visa is free if you already have a membership.
 You can do the math to see how that works out and how much you have to spend to break even.

 No Foreign Transaction Fees – As of January 25, 2018, the Costco Anywhere Visa does not charge any foreign transaction fees.
 This is a huge bonus for a card with no annual fee.
 Since you can earn bonuses on gas, restaurant and travel purchases worldwide, not having to pay a transaction fee makes this a great card to use outside of the U.S. if you don’t have another travel credit card that waives those fees, as you can take advantage of the bonus categories without having to pay the fees.